noriyoshiabe/NASequencer/doc/en/nas.md

 Change timing of preset is at the moment of sending program change event to synthesizer.

 ### VOLUME
-Specify volume of current channel.
+Specifies volume of current channel.
 Valid volume range is 0 to 127.
 Initial value is 100.
 Exported to Standard MIDI File as Channel Volume of Control Change (Bn 07h).